center-for-humans-and-machines/algorithmic-institutions/reports/artificial_humans.md

 ## Neural architecture

-We structure our model in three parts following recent work on graph networks (Relational inductive biases, deep learning, and graph networks).
+We structure our model in three parts following recent work on graph networks {Relational inductive biases, deep learning, and graph networks}.
 Thereby we describe the group as a fully connected graph of four nodes.
 Our architecture design was guided by ensuring permutation symmetry in the relationship between individuals.
 Furthermore, we included GRUs to allow for learning temporal